-Borrowers qualify by working in public service while making qualifying payments for 10 years.
+Borrowers can qualify for the Public Service Loan Forgiveness (PSLF) Program by working in public service while making qualifying payments for a period of 10 years.
 This program can help offset the costs of schooling and the burden of student debt for professionals who choose to work at nonprofit or government organizations.

 How Public Service Loan Forgiveness Works

-To qualify for PSLF, you must be employed in government or a 501(c)(3) nonprofit job.
-Also, your loans must be in a qualifying income-driven repayment plan.
-Each full, on-time payment made while satisfying these requirements will count toward the required 120 payments for forgiveness.
+You must be employed in government or in a 501(c)(3) nonprofit job to qualify for PSLF.
+Your loans must be in a qualifying income-driven repayment plan.
+Each full, on-time payment you make while satisfying these requirements will count toward the required 120 payments for forgiveness.

-Borrowers will need to meet several requirements to qualify for PSLF.
-Here’s a look at each qualifying requirement:
+Borrowers must meet several requirements to qualify for PSLF.

 You must work at a qualifying government or nonprofit organization.
 This includes government organizations at the federal, state, local, or tribal levels.
-A nonprofit organization qualifies if it’s tax-exempt under Section 501(c)(3) of the tax code or provides a qualifying public service.
+A nonprofit organization qualifies if it’s tax-exempt under Section 501(c)(3) of the tax code, or if it provides a qualifying public service.

-According to the Department of Education, a nonprofit organization without 501(c)(3) status can be a qualified PSLF employer if it offers certain services, including law enforcement, emergency management, military service, public library services, or nursing.
+A nonprofit organization without 501(c)(3) status can be a qualified PSLF employer if it offers certain services, according to the Department of Education.
+These include law enforcement, emergency management, military service, public library services, or nursing.

 Borrowers must enroll in a qualifying repayment plan, which includes all income-driven repayment (IDR) plans.
-You’ll need to stay enrolled in your repayment plan and certify your income each year.
+You must remain enrolled in your repayment plan and certify your income each year.

-The standard repayment plan also qualifies for PSLF.
-But this plan sets monthly payments to repay student loans in 10 years—the same amount of time it takes to become eligible for PSLF.
+The standard repayment plan qualifies for PSLF, but this plan sets monthly payments to repay student loans in 10 years—the same amount of time it takes to become eligible for PSLF.
 This will leave no remaining balance to forgive.

 Navigating the PSLF program isn’t always straightforward or easy.
 As a result, some borrowers might think they’re making progress toward PSLF when their payments don’t actually meet the requirements.

-Here are common issues that can derail borrowers’ progress toward PSLF:
+Some common issues can derail borrowers’ progress toward PSLF:

-- Ineligible repayment plan: Payments must be made while enrolled in an IDR plan to qualify.
-If you don’t enroll in an IDR plan, or fail to recertify your income, your payments may not qualify for PSLF.
+- Ineligible repayment plan: Payments must be made while enrolled in an IDR plan.
+Your payments may not qualify for PSLF if you don’t enroll in an IDR plan, or if you fail to recertify your income,

-- Paying early or late: You can only make one qualifying payment per month toward PSLF; early or extra payments won’t get you to 120 payments faster.
-Additionally, payments that are missed or more than 15 days late won’t qualify, either.
+- Paying early or late: You can only make one qualifying payment per month toward PSLF.
+Early or extra payments won’t get you to 120 payments faster.
+Payments that are missed or that are more than 15 days late won’t qualify, either.

-- Deferment or forbearance: During deferment or forbearance periods, payments are suspended and you don’t get credit toward your 120 payments.
-If you’re able to make payments during a deferment, you can contact your loan servicer to waive your deferment period so your payments will count.
+- Deferment or forbearance: Payments are suspended and you don’t get credit toward your 120 payments during deferment or forbearance periods unless you're on active duty military service.
+This is also DOE change from previous rules.
+Otherwise, you can contact your loan servicer to waive your deferment period so your payments will count if you’re able to make payments during a time of deferment.

 The forbearance of student loan payments in response to the COVID-19 pandemic is treated differently for PSLF than other forbearances.
-As long as you meet other requirements, you’ll receive credit toward PSLF during the COVID forbearance as if you were making monthly payments.
+You'll receive credit toward PSLF during the COVID forbearance as if you were making monthly payments as long as you meet other requirements.

 Using the PSLF Help Tool

-The Department of Education’s PSLF Help Tool helps borrowers interested in PSLF understand the requirements for forgiveness.
-You’ll need to log in with your FSA ID to access the PSLF tool.
-Here’s how to use it:
+The Department of Education’s PSLF Help Tool helps borrowers understand the requirements for forgiveness.
+You must log in with your FSA ID to access the PSLF tool.
+Using it is relatively simple:

-- Review PSLF requirements and information on eligibility.
+- Review the PSLF requirements and information on eligibility.

-- Enter your employer information and the tool will tell you if it is a qualifying employer for PSLF.
+- Enter your employer information and the tool will tell you if it's a qualifying employer for PSLF.

 - View each of your student loan’s eligibility or ineligibility for PSLF, along with an estimate of qualifying payments made.